HaArLiNsH/TextureReplacerReplaced/GameData/TextureReplacerReplaced/README.md

 Note that all textures must be quares and have the same dimensions that are powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

+The static reflections textures don't work well with KSP 1.3.xxx.
+I recommend using only NO relfection or REAL reflections.

 `TRReflection` part module can be used as in the following example that adds reflections onto the windows of Mk1-2 pod: